 OpenSimulator as a Beacon

 Work needs to be started on protocols for interchange of avatars and suitable portable and sharable content between different grids and technologies.
-That was not continued unfortunately.
-New commercial efforts seems to be more concerned with walled gardens than open standards and facilities to inter work with many other grids and technologies.
+The early aork on the Open Grid Protocol and experiments to allow teleport between OpenSim and Second Life were not continued unfortunately.
+New commercial efforts seems to be more concerned with walled gardens and lock in for commercial data gathering than open standards and facilities to inter work with many other grids and technologies.
 OpenSimulator could be a beacon to show the way and an experimental environment to test ideas.

 - Tate, A., Hansberger, J.T., Potter, S. and Wickler, G. (2014) Virtual Collaboration Spaces: Bringing Presence to Distributed Collaboration, Journal of Virtual Worlds Research, Assembled Issue 2014, Volume 7, Number 2, May 2014.
 [PDF Format]